-Here’s the good news: We’ve got experts at Centro who know the ins and outs of programmatic.
-All you have to do is ask the questions.
-Lucky for you: I’ve asked the basic questions and I’ve come equipped with answers (and, lucky for me, everyone assures me there is no such thing as a dumb question).
+Here’s the good news: We’ve got experts at Centro who know the ins and outs of programmatic advertising.
+All you have to do is ask the right questions.
+Lucky for you, I’ve asked the basic questions and I’ve come equipped with answers (and, lucky for me, everyone assures me there is no such thing as a dumb question).

 If there really are no dumb questions, then can I ask: What is a DSP?

 A Demand Side Platform (DSP) is an automated buying platform, where advertisers and agencies go to purchase digital ad inventory.
-When we say ad inventory what we mean are banner ads on websites, mobile ads on apps and the mobile web, and in-stream video.
+Examples of ad inventory include banner ads on websites, mobile ads on apps and the mobile web, and in-stream video.
 DSPs are integrated into multiple ad exchanges.

 I’ve heard of a SSP.
 Is that the same acronym and I’ve been typing it wrong into Google this whole time?

 Nope, it’s not the same thing, but it is similar in concept.
-Supply-side platforms, or sell-side platforms (SSPs), facilitate the sale of publisher inventory through an ad exchange.
-SSPs offer services such as minimum bid requirements, in order for the publisher to maximize how much their ad space sells for.
+Supply-Side Platforms, or sell-side platforms (SSPs), facilitate the sale of publisher inventory through an ad exchange.
+SSPs offer services such as minimum bid requirements in order for the publisher to maximize how much their ad space sells for.
 The difference is that DSPs are for marketers and SSPs are for publishers.
-SSPs are also plugged into multiple ad exchanges.
+SSPs (like DSPs) are plugged into multiple ad exchanges.